shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 One and a half million points per data set is a lot.
 Luckily `s5a` does have some functionality to reduce this.
-First, note that every data point comes with a `quality` value (a basic measure of confidence in the 'correctness' of the measurement at hand).
+First, note that every data point comes with a `quality` value (a basic measure of confidence in the _correctness_ of the measurement at hand).
 With `s5a` we can drop points with poor quality quite easily.

 ```python